michaelnny/deep_rl_zoo/README.md

 ```
 python3 -m deep_rl_zoo.<agent_name>.eval_agent

-# Using pre-trained rainbow model on Pong
+# Example of load pre-trained PPO model on Breakout
-python3 -m deep_rl_zoo.rainbow.eval_agent --environment_name=Pong --load_checkpoint_file=saved_checkpoints/Rainbow_Pong_0.ckpt
+python3 -m deep_rl_zoo.ppo.eval_agent --environment_name=Breakout --load_checkpoint_file=./checkpoints/PPO_Breakout_0.ckpt
 ```

 # Monitoring with Tensorboard
-By default, both training, evaluation, and testing will log to Tensorboard at the `runs` directory.
+By default, both training, evaluation will log to Tensorboard at the `runs` directory.
-To disable this, use the option `--notensorboard`.
+To disable this, use the option `--nouse_tensorboard`.

 ```
-tensorboard --logdir=runs
+tensorboard --logdir=./runs
 ```

 The classes for write logs to Tensorboard is implemented in `trackers.py` module.